-Red light therapy leverages unique properties of certain wavelengths red (visible) and near infrared (invisible) light to help promote wellness.
+Red light therapy leverages unique properties of certain wavelengths of red (visible) and near-infrared (invisible) light to help promote wellness.
 People use red light therapy for a variety of purposes, including to reverse skin aging, improve wound healing, increase energy levels, reduce inflammation, improve joint health, and have better sleep.

-The way that red light therapy works is still an area of ongoing research.
+The way red light therapy works is still an area of ongoing research.
 Many studies have shown that red light therapy has various potential benefits and that the use of red light therapy can be a safe and painless way to achieve health benefits.

 The simple presence of light has been known to affect our biology in a variety of ways.
 Sleep hormones are regulated by the amount of light entering our eyes.
 Light affects how much pigmentation our skin produces.
 Certain wavelengths of light also stimulate our body to make vitamin D. Light is used to break down a chemical called bilirubin in some newborns and is used for this purpose in hospitals around the world.
 High-energy light can also be used to kill bacteria and disinfect surfaces.

 Red light therapy uses specific wavelengths of light that are longer than other colors of light.
-Red light and near-infrared light can penetrate deeper into body tissues than other visible wavelengths of light and will reach tissues that these other wavelengths will not.
+Red light and near-infrared light can penetrate deeper into body tissues than other visible wavelengths of light and reach tissues that these other wavelengths will not.

 One interesting application of red light therapy is as a method to improve sleep.
 Red light therapy has been used to help promote sleep for many years, but it is only recently that research has started to explore what kind of benefits red light therapy provides and how it works to promote sleep.